connervieira/Predator/DOCUMENTATION.md

             - To navigate through each menu, simply enter the characters associated with the menu selection you'd like to make.
                 - Typically, menu items will be identified simply with numbers, but there may also be an additional letter, like in the case of the 'Copy' and 'Delete' menus.
         - Pre-recorded mode
-            - You should note that while Predator is running it's analysis, a folder named 'frames' will appear in the project folder.
+            - Note that while Predator is running its analysis, a directory named 'frames' will appear in the working directory.
                 - Individual frames will begin to appear in this folder as Predator runs.
-                - Do not modify or delete these, since Predator will repeatedly access and modify these during the course of it's analysis.
+                - Do not modify or delete these, since Predator will repeatedly access and modify these during the course of its analysis.
                 - After analysis completes, you can safely delete these files either manually, or by using Predator's management mode.
 However, these files will automatically be deleted the next time Predator runs in pre-recorded mode.
             - After Predator finishes running, you'll be sent to the analysis menu.
                 - This menu allows you to manage, view, export, and manipulate the data collected in the current session.
-                - To navigate this menu, simply enter the ID number of the menu item you want to select, and press enter.
+                - To navigate this menu, simply enter the ID number of the menu item you want to select, then press enter.
         - Real-time mode
             - While in real-time mode, Predator will run in an endless loop until quit by holding `Ctrl + C` for a few seconds.
-                - Since Predator launches some of it's processes in different threads, pressing `Ctrl + C` a single time might not kill the entire Predator system.
+                - Since Predator launches some of its processes in different threads, pressing `Ctrl + C` a single time might not kill the entire Predator system.
             - When one or more license plates are detected, Predator will display it on screen, provided that it is configured to do so.
                 - Depending on the configuration, Predator might also display a large text shape to make it easier to see important information at a glance.
                 - Depending on the configuration, Predator might play an audio sound indicating the type of plate detected.
                 - Depending on the configuration, Predator might submit the license plate detected to a push notification service.
                 - If a plate detected is in one of the alert databases, it will show a prominent alert message in the console output.
         - Dash-cam mode
-            - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, or the Predator process is terminated.
+            - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, the Predator process is terminated, or a problem is encountered.
             - Predator will not detect license plates in this mode.
-However, you can use video recorded in this mode with pre-recorded mode in order to scan for license plates at a later date.
+However, you can use video recorded dashcam video from this mode with pre-recorded mode in order to scan for license plates at a later time.
-            - The dash-cam video recorded will be saved to the project folder as `predator_dashcam_TIME_CHANNEL_SEGMENT.mkv`.
+            - The dash-cam video recorded will be saved to the working directory as `predator_dashcam_TIME_CHANNEL_SEGMENT.mkv`.
                 - `TIME` is replaced by a Unix timestamp of when the file was created.
                 - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.
-                - `SEGMENT` is replaced by the segment number, if dashcam segmentation is enabled.
+                - `SEGMENT` is replaced by the segment number, if dashcam video segmentation is enabled in the configuration.

 ## Debugging

-After you've gotten Predator working, you may want to use some of it's debugging features to solve issues and improve performance.
+After you've gotten Predator working, you may want to use some of its debugging features to solve issues and improve performance.
 This process is completely optional, provided Predator is working as expected.

 1. Enable debugging messages.
     - To enable debugging messages, enable the `general>display>debugging_output` configuration value.